Education &

 How many students can I bring?

-We can welcome up to 30 students for our traditional school visits.
-If you have a larger group, please indicate that in the interest form and we will do our best to accommodate you.
+We can welcome up to 60 students for our traditional school visits.
+If you have a larger group, please indicate that in the interest form and we will do our best to accommodate you through multiple visits.

 I'm interested in bringing my class to Yerkes.
 When can we come to the observatory?